-- With the exception of the Torrance campus, Bryman College is accredited by the Accrediting Commission of Career Schools and Colleges of Technology. - Bryman College, Torrance is accredited by the Accrediting Council for Continuing Education and Training. - Approved to operate by the Bureau for Private Postsecondary and Vocational Education.
-Approval to operate means compliance with minimum state standards and does not imply any endorsement or recommendation by the state or superintendent.
-This school is not a public institution. - The Medical Assisting programs at the Anaheim, El Monte, Gardena, LA Wilshire, San Francisco and San Jose locations are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), on recommendation of the Curriculum Review Board.
-Graduates are eligible to apply for the Certified Medical Assistant Examination (CMA). - The Medical Assisting program at the Reseda location is accredited by the accrediting committee of the Accrediting Bureau of Health Education Schools (ABHES), 803 West Broad Street, Suite 730, Falls Church, Virginia, 22046, (703) 533-2082. - California Board of Dental Examiners Approved Registered Dental Assisting Program.
-Graduates are eligible to apply for the Registered Dental Assistant Examination (RDA). - Eligible institution under the Federal Stafford Loan Program (FSL) and Federal Parent Loan for Undergraduate Students (FPLUS). - Eligible institution for Federal Perkins Loan, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Pell Grant, Federal Work-Study (FWS) and Cal Grant programs. - Provides training services for the State Department of Vocational Rehabilitation. - Member of the California Association of Private Postsecondary Schools. - Some campuses offer programs for eligible participants under the Workforce Investment Act. - Member of the Orange County Chamber of Commerce (Anaheim Campus Only).
+• Each Bryman College is accredited by the Accrediting Commission of Career Schools and Colleges of Technology.

+• Licensed to operate by the Bureau for Private Postsecondary and Vocational Education.
+License to operate means compliance with minimum state standards and does not imply any endorsement or recommendation by the state or by the Bureau.
+This school is not a public institution.

+• The Medical Assisting programs at the Anaheim, Alhambra, Gardena, Los Angles, San Francisco and San Jose locations are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), on recommendation of the Curriculum Review Board.
+Graduates are eligible to apply for the Certified Medical Assistant Examination (CMA).

+• The Medical Assisting program at the Reseda location is accredited by the accrediting committee of the Accrediting Bureau of Health Education Schools (ABHES), 803 West Broad Street, Suite 730, Falls Church, Virginia, 22046, (703) 533-2082.

+• California Board of Dental Examiners Approved Registered Dental Assisting Program.
+Graduates are eligible to apply for the Registered Dental Assistant Examination (RDA).

+• Eligible institution under the Federal Stafford Loan Program (FSL) and Federal Parent Loan for Undergraduate Students (FPLUS).

+• Eligible institution for Federal Perkins Loan, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Pell Grant, Federal Work-Study (FWS) and Cal Grant programs.

+- Provides training services for the State Department of Vocational Rehabilitation. - Member of the California Association of Private Postsecondary Schools. - Some campuses offer programs for eligible participants under the Workforce Investment Act. - Member of the Orange County Chamber of Commerce (Anaheim Campus Only).